celestiaorg/docs/docs/developers/scaffold-wordle.md

 Now, comes the fun part, creating a new blockchain!
 With Ignite, the process is pretty easy and straightforward.

-Ignite CLI comes with several of scaffolding commands that are designed to make development more straightforward by creating everything you need to build your blockchain.
+Ignite CLI comes with several scaffolding commands that are designed to make development more straightforward by creating everything you need to build your blockchain.

-First, we ill use Ignite CLI to build the foundation of a fresh Cosmos SDK blockchain.
-Ignite minimizes how much blockchain code must write yourself.
+First, we will use Ignite CLI to build the foundation of a fresh Cosmos SDK blockchain.
+Ignite minimizes how much blockchain code you must write yourself.
 If you are coming from the EVM-world, think of Ignite as a Cosmos-SDK version of Foundry or Hardhat but specifically designed to build blockchains.